The course is held at Mark Knopfler's, British Grove Studios in West London.

 You will be be more effective and of increased value to your organisation.

-Terminology and jargon used in Recording Studios; The principles of multi- track recording and the functions of mixing consoles; Record and playback systems and synchronisation including the differences between analogue and digital recording;
+Terminology and jargon used in Recording Studios; The principles of multi- track recording and the functions of mixing consoles; Record and playback systems and synchronisation including the differences between analogue and digital recording; what is a DAW?

 Studio booking procedures, rates and the need to budget for consumable materials, hire equipment etc. The cost effective advantages of booking quality studios, who invest in proper maintenance to ensure the quality of sound, media storage issues.